kaikoh95/ViewBook/README.md

 # ViewBook
-Simple iOS application showing a reloadable Table View while fetching new user profiles.
+Simple programmatic iOS application showing a reloadable Table View while fetching new user profiles.
 Able to click into each cell to view more details of a user.

 To use:
 - Run pod install in the working directory